woodruffw/yossarian-bot/WRITING_PLUGINS.md

 	include Cinch::Plugin
 	use_blacklist
-	use_auth # if you need to restrict commands to admins
+	use_auth # if you need to restrict commands to admins use_opped # if the bot needs to be an op

 	def usage
 		'!foo <bar> - Use foo with bar on baz.'